MicrosoftDocs/ai-builder/ai-builder-docs/prediction-training-report.md

 ## Issues

-These messages don't prevent you from continuing to train and publish your model; instead, they show you issues that might cause your model to underperform.
+These messages don't prevent you from continuing to train and publish your model; instead, they show you issues that might cause your model to under perform.

 - *The model might produce better performance with optimum records of **\<ThresholdValue>** or more to train the model. **\<EntityName>** has **\<ActualValue>** records.
 Add data for better model performance.*